bigscience-workshop/bigscience/train/tr1-13B-base/README.md

 `--exit-interval` counts steps only for the current run, regardless of previous steps.
 So to stop at effective step 1000, the second round we tell it to exit at 900 (the first round did the first 100).

+And unfortunately, this proved to be not supported by Megatron-LM either at the moment.
+There are a few possible ways to approach this:

+1. One approach is to simply use 3 independent trainings, while using the same `--seed ` and just have `--exit_interval` as above.
+Though after each training moving the checkpoints away.

+2.
+XXX: Also megatron could be edited to implement `--exit-samples` - so sample-based exit strategy

-And unfortunately, this proved to be not supported by Megatron-LM either.
-So the only way we can do it at the moment is by not using `--exit-interval` and instead manually kill the training after 100, and then 900 iterations, while changing the save interval, and manually fixing up the `checkpoints/gpt2/latest_checkpointed_iteration.txt` to point to the correct checkpoint - since the manual killing might have a few extra checkpoints.
+3. Yet another approach is to do it manually.
+Kill the training after 100, and then restart and kill after 900 iterations, while changing the save interval, and manually fixing up the `checkpoints/gpt2/latest_checkpointed_iteration.txt` to point to the correct checkpoint - since the manual killing might have a few extra checkpoints.
 So the recipe to follow:

 ```
 ROUND=1